AlexanderRoller/sweepy_ws/README.md

 # Sweepy Bot

 Sweepy Bot is an autonomous mobile robot designed for sweeping tasks.
-This README provides instructions on how to set up and run the robot stack, SLAM, navigation, joystick control, and controlling the brushes through a relay control.
+This README provides instructions on how to set up and run the robot stack, SLAM, navigation, joystick control, and controlling the brushes through relay control.

 ## Getting Started